LunarG/VulkanSamples/layers/README.md

 Overview:
-Layer libraries can be written to intercept or hook XGL entrypoints for various debug and validation purpose.
+Layer libraries can be written to intercept or hook XGL entrypoints for various debug and validation purposes.
 One or more XGL entrypoints can be defined in your Layer library.
 Undefined entrypoints in the Layer library will be passed to the next Layer which may be the driver.
 Multiple layer libraries can be chained (actually a hierarchy) together. xglEnumerateLayer can be called to list the available layer libraries.  xglGetProcAddr is